jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 **(2) Terminology (for reference)**

-In the paper 'measurement error', 'noise' and 'variance' are used interchangeably.
+In the paper, 'measurement error', 'noise' and 'variance' are used interchangeably.
 Here, with variances we refer to the variances of the dimensions of the bivariate Gaussian distribution, if not stated otherwise.
 With measurement error we mean another bivariate Gaussian distribution with zero covariance.
 By a noisy setting, we refer to a situation with a low signal to noise ratio.
 This is defined relative to another setting, which is less noisy.
 The signal to noise ratio is a function of $N$ and is related to the variance of the sampling distribution of the estimator.
 All these things will become clear in sections (3) and (4).

 **(3) What does 'adding measurement error' mean on the population level?**